-In Lab Orientation, Ipao Beach/Tumon Marine Reserve Snorkel, Underwater World and Behind the Scenes Tour, Aquaculture Facility, Research Ship Tour, Talofofo River Tour, Asmifinis/Sella Lookout/River Hike, Deep Sea Fishing Trip/Pelagic and Oceanographic Sampling, Marine Laboratory Tour, Fish Market/Auction Trip, National Weather Service Tour, Cocos Island, Coastal Geology Trip (Talofofo Caves)
+In Lab Orientation, Snorkel Pool Clinic, Ipao Beach/Tumon Marine Reserve Snorkel, Underwater World and Behind the Scenes Tour, Wave Observation, Aquaculture Facility, Research Ship Tour, Talofofo River Tour, Asmifinis/Sella Lookout/River Hike, Deep Sea Fishing Trip/Pelagic and Oceanographic Sampling, Marine Laboratory Tour, Fish Market/Auction Trip, National Weather Service Tour, Cocos Island, Coastal Geology Trip (Talofofo Caves).

-^{}We probably will not be able to do all of these and we will most likely take advantage of some unlisted opportunities that will surface during the semester.

-We will meet/leave promptly via carpool at 8:00 AM from the Science Building for these trips to a location announced in the lecture period prior to the field/lab day.
+We will not be able to do all of these and we will most likely take advantage of some unlisted opportunities that will surface during the semester.
+We will meet before and leave promptly via carpool at 8:00 AM from the Science Building for any trips to a location announced in the lecture period prior to the field/lab day.
 Since travel time is of the essence for these trips we will leave promptly and students who miss the carpool will get an unexcused absence for that field/lab activity.
 In some cases, students will be allowed to meet the class at the field site at a time agreed upon during the lecture just prior to the field trip.
 Note that some of the lab/field activities may take place completely in the classroom.
 In any case that the weather demands canceling/rescheduling any particular excursion we will meet in the classroom those days.
+A WhatsApp group will be set up to facilitate convenient course communications.